Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 Default value: 0

+## Identification information

+This section documents device properties that are reported in response to identification requests:
+CLI command `zubax_id` and UAVCAN service `uavcan.protocol.GetNodeInfo`.

+* Product ID and UAVCAN node name: `com.zubax.gnss`.
+* Hardware version: 2.x.

 ## Firmware update

 Note that firmware update may cause the configuration stored in the non-volatile memory to reset to defaults.

 ### Via UAVCAN

-Zubax GNSS uses PX4 UAVCAN bootloader that implements UAVCAN-compliant firmware update protocol.
+Zubax GNSS 2 uses PX4 UAVCAN bootloader that implements UAVCAN-compliant firmware update protocol.

 Update procedure works as follows: